AndProx/AndProx/README.md

 permission changes or other messing about with kernel modules.

 This is intended to become a replacement for [Proxdroid][3] and other "root required" Android forks.

-This uses the [Android USB Host API][2] and [mik3y's USB Serial for Android driver][4] in order to access the Proxmark's USB ACM interface from user-space Java code.
+It uses the [Android USB Host API][2] and [mik3y's USB Serial for Android driver][4] to access the Proxmark's USB ACM interface from user-space Java code.

 **[Opt-in to the beta on Google Play][7]** | **[Direct APK download also available][6]**